ivujevic/fast_alignment/Readme.md

 |--read   | -r     |         | path to reduced database |

 ###Aligner options
-Use this options when you want to align queries against reduced database
+Use this options when you want to align query against reduced database

 | Option        |  Short | Default      | Description       |
 | --------      |--------| --------     | ------------------|